-.
+This is when a character makes some kind of error to do with their surroundings simply because they lack sight, either permanently or due to Temporary Blindness, or have misplaced their glasses.
 It can be anything from mistaking one object for another, one person for another, one location for another, or even whether something is there or not.
 For example, the character could pick up a bottle of vegetable oil instead of the intended bottle of water and drink it.

 This trope is used generally for comedic effect.
-Often greatly exaggerated, to the point of serious Fridge Logic
+Often greatly exaggerated, to the point of serious Fridge Logic.

-See also Blind and the Beast
+See also Blind and the Beast.

-- A businesswoman in a hurry hops into a car and orders to go to the airport.
+- A businesswoman in a hurry hops into a car and orders it to go to the airport.
 It's a cop car.

-- There was a commercial for an optician's in Europe involving a woman inadvertently performing fellatio on the gearshift of a car instead of the man sitting next to it — while "parking" with her boyfriend.
+- There was a commercial for an optician in Europe involving a woman inadvertently performing fellatio on the gearshift of a car instead of the man sitting next to it — while "parking" with her boyfriend.

-- In Ranma One Half:
+- Ranma ½:

-- Mousse certainly looks better without his Nerd Glasses, but once he takes them off he ends up mistakenly glomping any person or object in front of him, thinking it's Shampoo.
+- Mousse certainly looks better without his Opaque Nerd Glasses, but once he takes them off he ends up mistakenly glomping any person or object in front of him, thinking it's Shampoo.
 Among the more unusual items he has mistaken for a curvy 16 year-old girl with knee-length lavender hair: a giant panda, Shampoo's 1ft-tall grandmother, a bicycle, a 3ft-high tanuki statue, and a potted plant.

 - A whole story from Cattivik revolved around his attempt to mug a blind guy with a really dangerous stick.

 - The 62nd issue of G.I.
 Joe: A Real American Hero (Marvel) had the Blind Master hold a framed photograph upside down before the picture is moved to its correct position by Jinx.